quinfer/fml/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# Algorithmic trading and investment
+# Financial machine learning

 <img src="inst/figures/imgfile.png" width="10%" style="inline">

-The goal of ati is to learn about the emerging field of financial machine learning and its application to algorithmic trading and investment.
+The goal of fml is to learning about the emerging field of financial machine learning and its application to algorithmic trading and investment.

-This package contains templates for reports, and functions and workshops using in [Algorithmic trading and investment](https://canvas.qub.ac.uk/courses/11744) taught by [Barry Quinn](https://quinference.com/) in the Queen’s Management School.
+This package contains templates for reports, and functions and workshops using in [*Algorithmic trading and investment*](https://canvas.qub.ac.uk/courses/11744)) taught by [Barry Quinn](https://quinference.com/) inb Queen’s Management School.

 ## Installation